skygragon/leetcode-cli/docs/commands.md

 * `-o` to specify the output folder.
 * `-a` to work against all problems.
+* `-l` to specify the desired programming language.
 * `-x` to add problem details in the output file.
 * Or work against specfic problem only.
 	* `leetcode submission 1`